-Extensive research from the evaluation of last year’s campaign told us that midlife men and women are receptive to the idea – and therefore the message – of taking several Drink Free Days each week.
+Evaluation of previous campaigns tells us that midlife men and women are receptive to the idea of taking several Drink Free Days each week.
 Incorporating Drink Free Days was found to be a positive and encouraging way for them to change their drinking habits for the better, thereby reducing their risk of alcohol related harm.

 The more alcohol people drink , the greater their risk of developing a number of serious potentially life limiting health conditions, such as high blood pressure and heart disease, as well as seven types of cancer.

 Regular drinking also increases the amount of calories consumed and can contribute to weight gain and obesity.

 Our central message and campaign call to action – taking more Drink Free Days – remains consistent, and we are building on this, delivering a more memorable and engaging tone, with ‘No Alcoholidays’.